Real closed field: Decidability and quantifier elimination

 where x and y represent respectively the set of eliminated variables, and the set of kept variables.

 The decidability of a first-order theory of the real numbers depends dramatically on the primitive operations and functions that are considered (here addition and multiplication).
 Adding other functions symbols, for example, the sine or the exponential function, can provide undecidable theories; see Richardson's theorem and Decidability of first-order theories of the real numbers.

+Furthermore, the completeness and decidability of the first-order theory of the real numbers (using addition and multiplication) contrasts sharply with Gödel's and Turing's results about the incompleteness and undecidability of the first-order theory of the natural numbers (using addition and multiplication).
+There is no contradiction, since the statement "x is an integer" cannot be formulated as a first-order formula in the language $\mathcal{L}_\text{rcf}$.